phalcon-orphanage/docs/ja/reference/models.rst

 .. highlights::

-    Models are intended to work on a database high layer of abstraction.
+    Models are intended to work with the database on a high layer of abstraction.
 If you need to work with databases at a lower level check out the
     :doc:`Phalcon\\Db <../api/Phalcon_Db>` component documentation.

 モデルの作成